namenotrequired/push/README.md

 ## Updates For Android 8.0

 Meteor must be version 1.6.1

 Cordova Android must be version 6.3.0

 Cordova IOS must be version 4.5.0

 Meteor release 1.6.1 https://docs.meteor.com/changelog.html#changes-10

-"The cordova-lib package has been updated to version 7.1.0, cordova-android has been updated to version 6.4.0 (plus one additional commit), and cordova-ios has been updated to version 4.5.4"
+> The cordova-lib package has been updated to version 7.1.0, cordova-android has been updated to version 6.4.0 (plus one additional commit), and cordova-ios has been updated to version 4.5.4

 To verify the correct installation ADD phonegap-plugin-push@2.1.2 to your cordova plugins file.

 After your app builds, Make the following changes to your build.gradle file.
 The simpliest solution to modify this file is in android studio.

 The correct gradle file to modify has this line at the begining of the file: